 Phú Tho is located in the subtropical monsoon region.
 The province has recorded average temperature of 23.5°C (74.3 °F); the highest temperature and the lowest temperatures recorded have been 29°C (84 °F) (July) and 15°C (59°F) (February), respectively.
 The average rainfall varies between 1,600 millimetres (63 in) and 1,800 millimetres (71 in).
-Humidity is high during the monsoon season from May to October with the annual average figure of 85%; in the dry season it goes below 80%.
+Humidity is high during the monsoon season from May to October with the annual average figure of 85%; in the dry season, it goes below 80%.
 Precipitation is in the form of rainfall, most of it falling during the monsoon period.
 Most of the rain usually falls between April and September.

 Three large rivers flow through the province: the Red, Lô and Da rivers.
 In fact, these rivers ensure a plentiful source of water serving daily life as well as industrial purposes.
 The total length of these three river systems is 200 km through the province and the area drained is 5,000 square kilometres (1,900 sq mi).
-The annual surface water resources in the province in its river systems has been assessed as 42,000,000,000 cubic meters.
+The annual surface water resources in the province in its river systems have been assessed as 42,000,000,000 cubic meters.